Rajasthan Royals: 2020 IPL season

 Ahead of 2020 IPL Auction, Royals retained 11 players and released 11 players.
 Royals have traded Ajinkya Rahane, Krishnappa Gowtham, Dhawal Kulkarni to Delhi Capitals, Kings XI Punjab and Mumbai Indians respectively.
 Royals bought Mayank Markande, Rahul Tewatia and Ankit Rajpoot via trade from Delhi Capitals and Kings XI Punjab.

 Andrew McDonald was named the Royals head coach of 2020 Indian Premier League replacing Paddy Upton.
 Steve Smith was named to continue as captain of Royals.

 The team started off really well in the season by winning their first two matches.
 However, they could not keep the momentum and succumbed to four consecutive losses after it, and ended their season at the bottom of the points table after winning six out of fourteen matches.
 Despite Rajasthan ending at the bottom, their bowler Jofra Archer was named the most valuable player of the season.

 2021 IPL season

 On 20 January 2021, ahead of the auction for the 2021 Indian Premier League, Rajasthan released eight players, including their captain Steve Smith.
 On the same day, they also announced that Sanju Samson would be the captain for the 2021 season.
+In his first match as captain Samson smashed a century (119 off 63 deliveries) but failed to win the match for his team as Royals lost to Punjab Kings by 4 runs in a high scoring encounter.
+Samson was the highest run scorer for the team for the season with 484 runs in 14 innings and Chris Morris was the highest wicket-taker for the team with 15 wickets in 11 innings.
+Rajasthan failed to qualify for the play-offs and finished 7th in the points table after winning only 5 matches out of 14 matches.